carlmylo/docu-rpcs3/pages/english/instruments/modded/rcmv3.md

 If you haven't initlized your Wii Adapter yet, start up RetroCultMod's Programming Tool.

 In the start screen, select your Device.
-It will usually show up as `Raspberry Pi Pico`.
+It will usually show up as "`Raspberry Pi Pico`".
-After that, select `"Wii Adapter"`` as your Device Type.
+After that, select "`Wii Adapter`" as your Device Type.
 Then finally, set Device Variant to "RCM Wii Guitar Adapter - Default". **You don't need Auth, Slider, or Joystick** support.

 ![A screenshot of RetroCultMods Programming Tool.
 "Selected Device" is set to Raspberry Pi Pico, "Device Type" is set to "Wii Adapter", and Device Variant is set to "RCM Wii Guitar Adapter - Default."](https://carlmylo.github.io/docu-rpcs3/images/instruments/xtra/rcmpt/initv3.png "RetroCultMods Programming Tool")